lothisoft/commercial-re-underwriting-app/README.md

 The project used modern javascript and css.
 It used es6 by utilizing Babel to transpile the code and utilizes Flexbox and Grid as modern css features.
 High code qualiy is maintained my using es-lint.
 The address search uses the Google Maps Places API to make the address entry as painless as possible.
+Once the address has been selected, a Google Map is displayed to the right of the Address Editor to show the location on a map.

 Every component source code is documented and describes implementation details.